 - Additionally, you can format or edit the dataset in Excel if you want as we did in the image given below.

-Read More: How to Copy Data from One Cell to Another in Excel Automatically
+Read More: How to Copy from PDF to Excel Table

 3. Use Paste Special Feature to Copy from PDF with Columns to Excel